yiisoft/yii2/docs/guide/input-validation.md

 ];
 ```

-By default, an input is considered empty if its value is an empty string, an empty array or a null.
+By default, an input is considered empty if its value is an empty string, an empty array or a `null`.
 You may customize the default empty detection logic by configuring the [[yii\validators\Validator::isEmpty]] property
 with a PHP callable.
 For example,